dapplebeforedawn/ides-considered-harmful-talk/text-file-manipulation.markdown

   ```
   :%s/\snor/ nwy/c
   ```
-1. Capitolize the abbreviations in `territories`
+1. Capitalize the abbreviations in `territories`

   ```
   ggVG